 CM4, in contrast, is a comprehensive model, i.e. it includes components of internal and external origin, and toroidal fields, in addition to the crustal field (Figure 5).
 It is based on data from all high-precision satellite magnetic field missions, beginning with the POGO missions of the 1960s.
 It uses an iteratively reweighted least squares approach to solve for all of the 25000+ parameters using more than 2 million observations.
-Because of its design philosophy, the CM4 crustal field component estimate is expected to have more power than MF-4, both because no direct damping is applied to the crustal field coefficients, and because of the along-track approach used by MF-4.
-No suppression of along-track magnetic fields is expected, and some of them, especially in the vicinity of the dip equator, are of questionable crustal origin.
+Because of its design philosophy, the CM4 crustal field component estimate is expected to have more power than that of the MF series, both because no direct damping is applied to the crustal field coefficients, and because of the along-track approach used in the MF series.
+CM4 has no suppression of along-track magnetic fields, and some of them, especially in the vicinity of the dip equator, are of uncertain origin.

 6.01.4.4 Global magnetization models

 Global magnetization models often represent an integration of compositional and thermal models of the crust and mantle with long wavelength crustal magnetic field measurements from satellite.
-Both forward (Hemant and Maus, 2006) and inverse (Fox Maule et al., 2005) approaches are currently under development.
-For example, one approach (Purucker et al., 2002) has used the 3SMAC (Nataf and Ricard, 1996) compositional and thermal model of the crust and mantle as a starting model, which is then modified in an iterative fashion with the satellite data until the magnetic field predicted by the model (Figure 6) matches the observed magnetic field.
+Both forward (Hemant and Maus, 2005) and inverse (Fox Maule et al., 2005) approaches have been employed.
+For example, one approach (Purucker et al., 2007) has used the 3SMAC (Nataf and Ricard, 1996) compositional and thermal model of the crust and mantle as a starting model, which is then modified in an iterative fashion with the satellite data until the magnetic field predicted by the model (Figure 6) matches the observed magnetic field.
 A unique magnetic crustal thickness solution is obtained by assuming 1) that induced magnetizations dominate in continental crust, 2) the model of Dyment and Arkani-Hamed (1999) describes the oceanic remanence, and 3) that vertical thickness variations dominate over lateral susceptibility variations.
 A starting model is necessary for two reasons: 1) to constrain wavelengths obscured by overlap with the core field, and 2) to ensure that most magnetic crustal thicknesses will be non-negative.
 An approach (Figure 6) such as this has been used to define the thickness and thermal properties of cratonic North America (Purucker et al., 2002).